 For the vast majority of individuals, owning a car is an absolute necessity, so it's no surprise that one of the foremost thoughts in the minds of many people who intend to file for bankruptcy is whether they can keep their cars.
 When you file either a Chapter 7 straight bankruptcy or a Chapter 13 payment plan case, you'll be able to structure it so that you can keep your vehicle.

 Your first option in a Chapter 7 case is to enter into a reaffirmation agreement with your car lender.
-If your own your car free and clear, this option does not apply to you.
+If you own your car free and clear, this option does not apply to you.
 A reaffirmation agreement means that you contract with the lender to take the car loan out of the bankruptcy altogether.
 It won't be subject to the bankruptcy discharge, and in exchange for keeping the car, you have to continue making the payments.
 It also means that the lender could repossess the car and sue you for a deficiency judgment if you default on the loan.

 Motion to Redeem